 In cases where a dispute arises, the burden of proving payment was authorized falls to you as the merchant.
 Providing the authorization form to the bank confirms serves as proof payment was submitted with the customer’s consent.
 This, in turn, assists the process of reversing the chargeback, so it doesn’t count negatively towards your business.

 Human error is inevitable – mistakes happen all the time.
-In a CNP payment environment, it is not uncommon to key in the payment digits incorrectly or transpose a number.
-Certainly, with your trusty payment authorization form on file, should you receive a payment error, you can easily confirm the details without creating a frustrating experience for the customer.
+It is not uncommon in a CNP payment environment to key in the payment digits incorrectly or transposes a number.
+Certainly, with your trusty payment authorization form on file, you can easily confirm the details without creating a frustrating experience for the customer should you receive a payment error.

 Establish Positive Merchant Reputation

 If operating in a high-risk industry, you most likely are subject to many restrictions and must adhere to specific guidelines.
 This encompasses the requirements you need to maintain with your merchant bank.
 Falling outside of the rules established can leave you without the ability to process an electronic payment.
 This can quickly create a negative situation for your business…fast.
 Establishing a payment authorization form process proves to your processor you take the responsibility to accept a payment seriously and are doing your part to reduce the risk of fraudulent transactions occurring.
 Having a good reputation with your payment processor can, in turn, lead to lower processing rates or a higher monthly volume when requested.